Solid-V/Quadraped-Robot/README.md

 - **Phase-Based Synchronization:** Uses a global phase variable to synchronize all four legs into a stable trot or walk.

 ### Active Stabilization (highly experimental logic)
-- **IMU Feedback Loop:** Real-time pitch correction using a Low Pass Filtered (LPF) signal from the ISM330DHCX.
+- **IMU Feedback Loop:** Real-time pitch correction using signal from the ISM330DHCX.
 - **Auto-Leveling:** Automatically adjusts leg height offsets based on body tilt to maintain a level chassis.

 ### Automated Sequences